 Bob Schmitz joined Christensen Group in 2014.
 Previously, Bob was a partner at Schreifels and Associates, a Minnesota based employee benefits consulting firm.
 At Christensen Group, Bob is the Leader of the Employee Benefits department.
 Bob has a specific focus in the following areas: Regulatory Compliance (ACA, ERISA, COBRA, FMLA), Funding Analysis, Long-term Strategic Planning, and Claims Analytics.
 Bob graduated from St. Cloud University with a B.S. in Accounting.

-Join attorney, Greg Peters, to discuss recent labor and employment updates ranging from Executive Orders to Supreme Court updates, as well as Minnesota Agency and Legislative updates.
+Watch attorney, Greg Peters, discuss recent labor and employment updates ranging from Executive Orders to Supreme Court updates, as well as Minnesota Agency and Legislative updates.

 This webinar will provide an overview and practical advice for employers regarding the changes and the focus of the Biden Administration.
 In particular, it will provide information regarding: Federal agency and regulatory updates from the Department of Homeland Security, Department of Labor, OSHA,NLRB, and EEOC; recent Executive Orders; pending and recently decided Supreme Court cases; and, pending and recently enacted federal legislation.
 Additionally, it will discuss applicable updates and changes at the state and local level such as newly passed legislation and updates from state agencies.